ehsan55555/sql-challenge/README.md

 # sql-challenge

-## The repository is organized as follows:
+## The repository has a folder named EmployeeSQL that contains:

 - `erd.png`: An image file of the Entity Relationship Diagram (ERD).
 - `schema.sql`: SQL file containing the table schemata for the database.